5 Coat Warning Signs of Illness in Dogs & Cats

-• Start with fundamentals—parasite control, gentle bathing, and clean bedding—so supplements support healthy skin instead of masking a bigger issue.
+- Start with fundamentals — parasite control, gentle bathing, clean bedding — so support isn't masking a bigger problem.

 Start With the Basics: Reduce Exposure and Calm the Skin Surface